Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Texas vs. Penn State: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 2 seed Texas Longhorns (27-8) take to the court against the No. 10 seed Penn State Nittany Lions (23-13) with a Sweet 16 berth in the Midwest Region of the bracket on the line on Saturday at Wells Fargo Arena.
-Texas is a 5.5-point favorite to advance in this second round matchup, which airs on CBS.
-The over/under is 140.5 in the matchup.
+The No. 2 seed Texas Longhorns (27-8) and the No. 10 seed Penn State Nittany Lions (23-13) square off in the NCAA Tournament with a trip to the Sweet 16 of the Midwest Region bracket up for grabs on Saturday at Wells Fargo Arena, starting at 7:45 PM.
+Texas is a 5.5-point favorite in the Round of 32 matchup, which airs on CBS.
+The matchup has an over/under set at 139.5 points.

 Texas vs. Penn State Odds & Info